libsi02/LASD/README.md

   5) Lowest Common Ancestor: given two different values of the tree, return the value of the lowest node that contains both in his subtree

 ## CONSEGNA N.3 - CYCLIC GRAPH
-Edit the original file including the following instruction:
+Program that creates a random cyclic graph, with the following instruction:
   1) Visit the whole graph, even disconnected oarts
   2) Calculate the lenght of the longest cycle, and return its nodes

 ## CONSEGNA N.4 - SHORTEST PATH
-Edit the original file, modifying the extraction of the minimum node using the heap, guaranteeing the log(n) complexity and to correctly get back the heap's array index starting from the node code.
+Adaptation of the code to find the shortest path, modifying the extraction of the minimum node using the heap, guaranteeing the log(n) complexity and to correctly get back the heap's array index starting from the node code.
-After this, study and implement Bellman-Ford's algorithm, using the shortest path code arleady written, and test it with a fully negative graph and a graph with only one negative edge
+Implementation of  Bellman-Ford's algorithm, using the shortest path code arleady written, and testing it with a fully negative graph and a graph with only one negative edge

 ## CONSEGNA N.5 - KRUSKAL'S ALGORITHM
-Implement Kruskal's algorithm
+Implementation of Kruskal's algorithm

 ## CONSEGNA N.6 - STRING AND FILE CHECK
-Adapt the Needleman-Wunsch algorithm to obtain a comparison between two versions of the same source code, and test it with a C++ file with at least 100 row's.
+Adaptation of the Needleman-Wunsch algorithm to obtain a comparison between two versions of the same source code